fnando/vscode-linter/README.md

 <https://marketplace.visualstudio.com/items?itemName=fnando.linter> or searching
 for `fnando.linter`.

-Linter you use the binary that's on your `$PATH`; if your file is not being linted, check the "linter" output panel for additional information.
+Linter will use the binary that's on your `$PATH`; if your file is not being linted, check the "linter" output panel for additional information.

 ![Output panel](https://github.com/fnando/vscode-linter/raw/main/docs/images/output.png)

-You can tweak your linters' configuration by editing only the nodes you need;
+You can tweak your linters configuration by editing only the nodes you need;
 for instance, to disable a linter, all you need is something like this:

 ```json